Armstrong Trails Mission

 On Road/Closed Notices

-The 35.5-miles includes one share-the-road section (.1-mile on a low volume township road) north of Phillipston, be sure to continue into East Brady for refreshments and the .5-mile Brady Tunnel.
+The 52.5-miles includes one share-the-road section (.1-mile on a low volume township road) north of Phillipston, be sure to continue into East Brady for refreshments and the .5-mile Brady Tunnel.
 The Brady Tunnel continues to be close per PUC order.
-The northern 4.5-miles is disconnected from the southern 31-miles.
+The northern 4.5-miles is disconnected from the southern 43-miles.
 The northern 4.5-miles is accessible via the Sarah Furnace Road Trailhead.
 DO NOT ENTER THE TUNNEL.

-Southern terminus of Armstrong Trails is Rosston Boat Launch MP 39.1, northern is MP 74.25.
-At this time, Armstrong Trails does not travel north or south of those points.
+Open currently southern terminus of Armstrong Trails is Schenley (128 Railroad St., Schenley) MP 29, northern is MP 74.25.
+At this time, Armstrong Trails does not travel east of Schenley to Leechburg are currently under construction and CLOSED.
+This is for everyone’s safety.
+On schedule to open Summer 2024.
 Healthy relationship with our neighbors is vital to our ability in maintaining the trail.
 The corridor passes through private property, the corridor is generally 66-feet wide but narrower in places, please stay on the trail corridor and respect our neighbors and do not trespass.